IBPS PO Syllabus 2026 – Download PDF

 • Advanced Reading Comprehension

-• Cloze Test (moderate to great difficulty)
+• Cloze Test (moderate to high difficulty)

 • Para Jumbles